RoneoOrg/hugo-shortcode-roneo-collection/README.md

 ### Github stars

-Display the last starred repo on Github
+Fetch the last starred repo on Github, and for each repo, display the amount of stars and forks, the size of the repo and the last update

 **Demo**: See [demo.roneo.app](https://demo.roneo.app/hugo-fetch-github-api-shortcode/)

 **Usage**: `{{< github-api url="https://api.github.com/users/RoneoOrg/starred" >}}`

-**Note**:

-Github API calls are limited and the build breaks when limits are reached.
-You can ignore related errors with `ignoreErrors: error-remote-getjson` in your config file.
-See also Cache Handling in [Hugo's documentation](https://gohugo.io/templates/data-templates/)
+**Note**: See [this post](https://roneo.org/en/hugo-fetch-remote-data-github-api-shortcode/) for details

 ## Installation